 While doctors don’t know the exact cause of seborrheic dermatitis, some potential causes include:

 - hormonal fluctuations or stress

-An itchy scalp might simply be the result of having a sensitive scalp.
-However, it can also be a symptom of an underlying medical condition.
-Examples include diabetes mellitus and shingles (herpes zoster).
+Scalp itchiness may simply be the result of a sensitive scalp.
+However, it can also indicate an underlying medical condition.

 - bald patches

 - dry skin

 - irritated skin

 - low-grade fever

 - scalp swelling